lanagarmire/PE-delivery-predictor/readme.md

-This repository contains code and data needed for PE prognosis predictor shiny app
+This repository contains code and data needed for PE delivery predictor shiny app

 shiny1219.R - code for the shiny app